MantisVision/webUtils/README.md

 NPM packages can be downloaded from https://npm.pkg.github.com registry using the scope ``@mantisvision``.
 The main library ``@mantisvision/rysk`` is meant to be working alongside
 [Three.js](https://threejs.org/) which is also listed as one of its dependencies.

-There is a sample project using RYSKUrl class of ``@mantisvision/rysk`` package in [a relative link](samples/url) directory.
-Description of the sample with the instructions to run it are in [a relative link](samples/url/README.md).
+There is a sample project using RYSKUrl class of ``@mantisvision/rysk`` package in [a samples/url](samples/url) directory.
+Description of the sample with the instructions to run it are in [a samples/url/README.md](samples/url/README.md).

 ## Installing a package in your project
 You can install any of the published packages with its dependencies using either Yarn (v1 or v2) or NPM.
 You have to